steeve85/tfviz/README.md

 Please test the tool and open Issues/PRs for feedbacks and contributions.

-**NB:** This project is at a MVP state.
+**NB:** This project is at an *alpha* state.
 AWS services and Terraform files are complex and implementations errors might happen.
 Please use this project to help you visualize your Terraform infrastructure, but don't forget that the output might not be 100% correct.

 ## Getting started